 Perhaps if teams like the Knicks and Golden State Warriors -- teams that LeBron has expressed at least minor interest in joining in the past -- took a flier on Bronny on Thursday, LeBron might've left the Lakers for dead.
 Maybe.
 Alright, a strong-ass maybe.
 The strongest 'maybe' in the world, actually.
 No reason for James to do that, though, when you have that unprecedented level of leverage that I referenced earlier.

 LeBron wanted Bronny on the Lakers, so he got Bronny on the Lakers.
 It was reported by ESPN analyst & former Golden St. GM Bob Myers that LeBron's agent (and day-one friend), CEO of Klutch Sports Rich Paul had threatened teams with an inkling of selecting Bronny that Bronny would opt to play in Australia instead of playing on any squad not named the Lakers.
-I personally would've loved to find out if that threat was legitimate or not, but it was enough to get Bronny to LA with his dad.
+I personally would've loved to find out if that threat was legitimate or not, but it wound up being enough to get Bronny to LA with his dad.

 Back to that nepotism word.
 This is one of those moments where I'd like to remind everyone that two things can actually be true at once.
 Crazy, I know.